raspberrypi/documentation/hardware/raspberrypi/bootmodes/host.md

-# USB Host boot mode
+# USB host boot mode

 **USB host boot is available on the Raspberry Pi 3B, 3B+, 3A+ and Raspberry Pi 2B v1.2 models only.**